microsoft/agogosml/docs/assets/design/README.md

 ## CI/CD Pipeline

-The CI/CD pipeline runs on Azure Devops (also Azure Pipelines).
-It consist of three separate pipelines - two, that are triggered on code check of to the Customer Application or the Input/Output application, then build them with unit testing, then push them to Azure Container Registry (also ACR); And another pipeline that is triggered when a new image is pushed to the ACR, then pulls the updated images, and runs both integration tests and E2E tests.
+The CI/CD pipeline runs on Azure DevOps (also Azure Pipelines).
+It consists of three separate pipelines - The Customer application and the Input/Output applications.
+The pipelines are triggered on code commit and build the application while running unit tests.
+After the build is successful, the container images are pushed to Azure Container Registry (also ACR); The third pipeline, is triggered when a new image is pushed to the ACR, pulls the updated images, and runs both integration tests and E2E tests.

 ![Architecure Diagram - ci/cd](./agogosml.draw-io-CI-CD.png)

 ## Data Pipeline - Production Architecture

-The production architecture uses Kubernetes to host and connect between different containers in the registry and uses kafka containers to act as a Messaging Service.
+The production architecture leverages the concept of [Kubernetes pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/) to host and connect between the Input/Output containers and the customer container.

 ![Architecure Diagram - production architecture](./agogosml.draw-io-Production.png)